+A. Student Status

-A. Student Status: If a student pursuing an advanced degree program in French is deemed to be making satisfactory progress in his or her studies, student status will continue until the approved degree objective is attained.
+If a student pursuing an advanced degree program in French is deemed to be making satisfactory progress in his or her studies, student status will continue until the approved degree objective is attained.

-A student's progress will not be considered satisfactory in any of the following cases: poor record of study; noncompliance with department requirements; or violation of ethical standards of scholarship.
+A student's progress will not be considered satisfactory in any of the following cases: poor record of study or noncompliance with department requirements.
+In case of plagiarism and violation of ethical standards of scholarship, rules outlined in Section IV-F of the Manual of Rules of Regulations will apply.
 The student will be so notified in writing and given advice, conditions, and a time limit for return to good standing.
 Failure to meet such conditions will be cause for academic dismissal.